vuejs/router/packages/docs/guide/index.md

 ### `router-view`

-`router-view` will display the component that corresponds to the url.
+`router-view` will display the component that corresponds to the URL.
 You can put it anywhere to adapt it to your layout.

 <VueMasteryLogoLink></VueMasteryLogoLink>